virasat740/gujarati-family-website/README.md

-  # Gujarati Family Website Design
+  # Shubh Samarambh

-  This is a code bundle for Gujarati Family Website Design.
+  This is a code bundle for Shubh Samarambh.
 The original project is available at https://www.figma.com/design/ZPusnKBcHHEDj5SLuE289A/Gujarati-Family-Website-Design.

   ## Running the code